This State Question Will Responsibly Legalize, Regulate, and Tax Adult Use Marijuana for Persons Aged 18 and Older Under State Law

-I want to talk to you about how state question 813 came about.
-In December of 2019, I was asked to take lead on drafting a document.
-Actually, I offered when this person asked for volunteers, so I did it.
-I got ahold of activists, I got ahold of patients, I got ahold of oklahoma cannabis business owners in the industry, and we set out to complete the job.
+We want to talk to you about how state question 813 came about.
+In December of 2019, we were asked to take lead on drafting a document.
+Actually, we volunteered to do it.
+We got ahold of activists and patients, as well as figures within the Oklahoma cannabis industry, and we set out to complete the job.

-We knew where the problems were and, at least in the business industry, and then the patients knew where the problems were and then the activists knew where the problems were, and then we talked to people on social media and in person.
+We knew where the problems were, at least in the business industry, and then the patients knew where the problems were and then the activists knew where the problems were, and then we talked to people on social media and in person.

 The court ordered both parties, the proponents, as well as the petitioner or protestant, to argue in front of the referee of the Oklahoma Supreme Court on July 21st, which we did.
 We’re just waiting on a decision as to whether we can start collecting signatures or if we’re going to have to go back to the drawing board.

-Now, I realize that state question 807 and state question 808 has the adult age at being 21.
+Now, we realize that state question 807 and state question 808 have the adult age at being 21.
 However, we just couldn’t justify that.

-We all know 18 year olds that are sitting in jail, have been arrested for nothing more than a joint or a little bit of Oklahoma marijuana in their possession, so why would we make a law that would continue to incarcerate and fine people that we know are going to use the product?
+We all know 18-year-olds that are sitting in jail, having been arrested for nothing more than a joint or a little bit of Oklahoma marijuana in their possession – why would we make a law that would continue to incarcerate and fine people that we know are going to use the product?
 We know that they medicate, even if they use it recreationally.

 We don’t need to be making it illegal for someone that’s going to use the product, so we talked about it.
 If someone is able to contractually go into the army or the military, any branch of the military, and they’re considered an adult.